-The DWSRF account for set-aside programs includes four specific set-aside categories identified as the 4%, 10%, and 15% set-asides.
+The DWSRF account for set-aside programs includes four specific set-aside categories identified as the 4%, 10%, and 15% set-asides (the 2% set-aside will not be used FY 2009).
 If all of the set-aside funds within a set-aside activity are not expended, those remaining funds may be redirected to another set-aside activity as long as the maximum allowed for that activity has not been reached for the fiscal year from which the funds were derived.

-The sources and uses for the 2008 funding cycle shown in Table 1 are based on the FY 2008 federal budget and WIFA's funding plan as of February 2008.
+The sources and uses for the 2009 funding cycle shown in Table 1 are based on the FY 2008 federal budget and WIFA's funding plan as of July 1, 2008.
 The 2008 DWRF federal budget allocation is \$829,029,000 million, minus the national set-asides the funds available to states is \$814,594,000 million, of which, Arizona received 2.84%.